ayushmaskey/ayushmaskey.github.io/documentation/python_basics.md

 #run interactively
 python3 -i fileName.py

-#run with doctest - no result if no erro
+#compile and test run with doctest - no result if no error
 python3 -m doctest fileName.py

 #run with doctest -show verbose result